Dosage Form: capsule

 Information for Patients

-A patient Medication Guide is also available for Zaleplon Capsules.
+A patient Medication Guide is also available for Zaleplon.
 The prescriber or health professional should instruct patients, their families, and their caregivers to read the Medication Guide and should assist them in understanding its contents.
 Patients should be given the opportunity to discuss the contents of the Medication Guide and to obtain answers to any questions that they may have.

 SPECIAL CONCERNS “Sleep-Driving” and other complex behaviors

 There have been reports of people getting out of bed after taking a sedative hypnotic medicine and driving their cars while not fully awake, often with no memory of the event.
-If a patient experiences such an episode, it should be reported to his or her doctor immediately, since "sleep-driving" can be dangerous.
-This behavior is more likely to occur when Zaleplon Capsules are taken with alcohol or other central nervous system depressants (see WARNINGS).
+If a patient experiences such an episode, it should be reported to his or her doctor immediately, since “sleep-driving” can be dangerous.
+This behavior is more likely to occur when Zaleplon is taken with alcohol or other central nervous system depressants (see WARNINGS).
 Other complex behaviors (e.g., preparing and eating food, making phone calls, or having sex) have been reported in patients who are not fully awake after taking a sleep medicine.
 As with sleep-driving, patients usually do not remember these events.